etsangsplk/go-sensor/README.md

-# ssc-observation
+# go-observation

-The ssc-observation repository provides golang packages for instrumenting services with logs and metrics.
+The go-observation repository provides golang packages for instrumenting services with logs and metrics.

 The logging package contains a full API for structured logging plus http middleware handlers.
 See the documentation section below.